xor-gate/debpkg/README.md

 ## Status

-The package is currently in experimental state.
-The API is unstable and it has not throughout been tested and many things are unfinished or not implemented at all. **USE AT YOUR OWN RISK!**
+The package is currently in production state.
+The API is still unstable (v0) most rough edges are already polished but a wider audience is necessary.

 # debpkg.yml specfile